maddypp/gohyper_beta4/_pages/howitworks.md

 ---

 # How It Works
-GoHyper is an app built on the decentralized Gig-Gossip protocol, integrating Bitcoin and NOSTR for secure connections.
+GoHyper is currently in early beta testing and operates on the Bitcoin Testnet, accessible via TestFlight.
+Built on the decentralized Gig-Gossip protocol, it integrates Bitcoin and NOSTR for secure interactions.
 Users can pay with Bitcoin through the Lightning Network, earning rewards even for routing messages.
-The app ensures decentralized operations, offering peer-to-peer connectivity for direct interactions between riders and drivers.
-Users can negotiate prices in real-time, enjoy instant booking, and access 24/7 support.
-Security features include KYC and driver screening, while a community ratings system ensures service quality.
-GoHyper creates a secure, efficient, and user-centric ridesharing experience.
+The app offers peer-to-peer connectivity, real-time price negotiations, instant booking, and 24/7 support, with robust security features and a community ratings system ensuring service quality.

+Join our testing group on TestFlight and make a difference.
+Your feedback will help shape the future of ridesharing!

 <br>